papagorgio23/papagorgio23.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hello World!
-I am Jason Lee, the founder of A.I.
+I am Jason Lee, the founder and Chief Data Scientist of A.I.
 Sports, a company carefully crafted to exploit inefficiencies in the sports betting markets.
 I have years of experience analyzing data in the sports, education, tech, and financial industries.
 I would like to share some simple tutorials on how to apply data science and advanced analytics in the real world.</p>

 <h2>Skills</h2>